Senior Care Marketing

 Contrary to some common misperceptions, the majority of online consumer reviews are not complaints, and instead are 4-star or 5-star positive reviews.
-In fact, on Caring.com, 77% of consumer reviews in our Senior Care Directory are positively rated, and according to Think with Google, the number one reason that consumers write online reviews is altruism — to help others, not to slander a business.
+In fact, on Caring.com, most consumer reviews in our senior living and senior care directories have positive ratings, and some studies have shown that the number one reason consumers write online reviews is altruism — to help others, not to slander a business.

 So when you get the occasional negative review, then what to do?
 Even if you do everything right, the families and older adults you serve aren’t always happy, and sometimes there are other factors you can’t control that lead to grumpiness in online reviews.

 How you respond to their critical feedback online may or may not change their perspective, but it can help persuade prospective residents who subsequently read the negative review(s) on your business listing.
 In fact, according to one survey by MarketingCharts.com and social marketing firm, Bazaarvoice: 7 in 10 survey respondents indicated that a brand’s response to an online consumer review changes their perception of the brand, most commonly by making them feel that the brand really cares about customers (41%), that it has great customer service (35%), and that it is trustworthy (22%).

 Don’t be this guy.